w3c/echidna/CONTRIBUTING.md

 # Contribute to Echidna

+This is the contribution reference of Echidna.
+Great to have you here.
+Here are a few ways you can help make this project better!

+## Talk to us

+Talk to us directly on IRC.
+Here are some [detailed instructions to connect](http://www.w3.org/wiki/IRC)).
+The server is `irc.w3.org` and the corresponding channel is `#pub`.

+Discuss the publication workflow and related tools [on the mailing list](http://lists.w3.org/Archives/Public/spec-prod/).

 ## Report a bug or suggest a feature idea

 Start by looking through the [existing bugs](https://github.com/w3c/echidna/issues) to see if this was already asked earlier.
 You might even find your solution there.